kamranahmedse/developer-roadmap/src/roadmaps/system-design/content/116-performance-antipatterns/index.md

 # Performance Antipatterns

-what is Performance Antipatterns in system design Performance antipatterns in system design refer to common mistakes or suboptimal practices that can lead to poor performance in a system.
+Performance antipatterns in system design refer to common mistakes or suboptimal practices that can lead to poor performance in a system.
 These patterns can occur at different levels of the system and can be caused by a variety of factors such as poor design, lack of optimization, or lack of understanding of the workload.

-Examples of performance antipatterns include:
+Some of the examples of performance antipatterns include:

 - **N+1 queries:** This occurs when a system makes multiple queries to a database to retrieve related data, instead of using a single query to retrieve all the necessary data.
 - **Chatty interfaces:** This occurs when a system makes too many small and frequent requests to an external service or API, instead of making fewer, larger requests.